-3. Refine management information systems across the trust to strengthen accountability.
+3. Embed the communication systems across the trust to strengthen accountability and efficiency.

-Building on the management information systems used by the trust, we will continue to strengthen accountability for our trust and schools.
+Building on introduction of three core management information systems supporting curriculum and business functions across the trust, we will continue to strengthen accountability for our trust and schools.
 We will build bespoke systems to navigate and simplify key tasks undertaken across our schools to increase efficiency and connect staff.
-The Business Team structure has been revised across the trust.
-Teams are now working with a trust focus ensuring alignment of practice.
-This year will see a drive to improve consolidated reporting to the Trust Board enabled by the development of bespoke MIS across business areas including Finance, HR and Infrastructure.
-There will be a shift from historic, archaic paper-based systems to more streamlined e-systems that support the trust executive need to work across various locations.
+Our business teams are now working with a trust focus ensuring alignment of practice.
+This year will see a drive to improve consolidated reporting to the Trust Board and Regional Schools Commissioner enabled by the development of bespoke MIS across business areas including Finance, HR and Infrastructure.
+There will be a shift from historic, paper-based systems to more streamlined e-systems that support the trust executive need to work across various locations.

-Strengthen research-informed practice across the trust.
+4. Strengthen research-based practice across the trust.

 Building on our exemplary practice in research-informed practice, we will train staff across the trust in research methodology.
+Building research strength in our new academies joining the trust.
 Being innovative is a core value of the trust and drives our approach to staff development through a deep commitment to being research active.
 We have developed this highly effective model over time and research is encouraged through appraisal and celebrated through our publications and presentations.
 We need to embed this culture in our trust schools and ensure our great practice is shared more widely with potential joining schools.
 We have appointed a Research Champion to the trust staff and while this has provided positive support for staff in developing research informed appraisal targets, more now needs to be done to ensure staff are equipped with research methodology to ensure their research has the best impact on the quality of provision across the trust.
 There is a national drive to engage in research-based practice and the trust is well poised to capitalise on this as we have embedded practice in research.